-Credit risk - It is the Pool's general investment policy to apply the prudent person standard; investments shall be made with judgment and care under circumstances then prevailing which persons of prudence, discretion, and intelligence exercise in the management of their own affairs, not for speculation, but for investment, considering the probable safety of their capital as well as the probable income to be derived.
+Credit risk-It is the Pool's general investment policy to apply the prudent person standard; investments shall be made with judgment and care under circumstances then prevailing which persons of prudence, discretion, and intelligence exercise in the management of their own affairs, not for speculation, but for investment, considering the probable safety of their capital as well as the probable income to be derived.
 Securities eligible for investments are direct obligations of the U.S. Government (U.S. Treasury obligations), U.S. Government agency securities, Corporate Bonds and Money Market bank accounts.
 U.S. Treasury obligations are backed by the full faith and credit of the U.S. Government.
 Government agency securities are rated "AA+" by Standards and Poor's.
 Certificates of Deposit are covered by federal depository insurance.

 Concentration of risk - The Pool's investment policy allows for purchase of unlimited quantities of U.S. Treasury obligations, U.S. Government agency securities, certificates of deposit or corporate bonds.
-At December 31, the investments concentrated 5% or more as a percentage of the total investment portfolio were as follows:
+At December 31, no individual investment is above 5% as a percentage of the total, but investments grouped in categories that are 5% or more as a percentage of the total investment portfolio were as follows: